Chart Color Schemes

 An assessment of population growth drivers in Yass reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Yass's population, as of November 2025, is approximately 7,045 people.
-This figure represents an increase of 282 individuals, a 4.2% growth since the 2021 Census which recorded a population of 6,763.
-The change is inferred from the estimated resident population of 6,818 in June 2024 and the addition of 158 validated new addresses since the Census date.
-This results in a population density ratio of 70 persons per square kilometer.
-Yass's growth rate exceeded that of its SA3 area (3.9%), positioning it as a regional growth leader.
-Overseas migration contributed approximately 70.9% to the overall population gains during recent periods.
+Yass's population was around 7,037 as of November 2025.
+This figure reflects an increase of 274 people since the 2021 Census, which reported a population of 6,763 people.
+The change is inferred from the estimated resident population of 6,816 in June 2024 and an additional 158 validated new addresses since the Census date.
+This level of population equates to a density ratio of 70 persons per square kilometer.
+Yass's growth rate of 4.1% since the 2021 census exceeded the SA3 area's growth rate of 3.5%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 70.9% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts and the latest annual ERP population numbers, the area is anticipated to expand by 256 persons to reach a total population of approximately 7,321 by 2041, reflecting an increase of 0.4% over the 17-year period.
+Considering projected demographic shifts, the area is expected to expand by 256 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 0.5% in total over the 17 years.

 Frequently Asked Questions - Population